British Parking Association

-The British Parking Association Limited (BPA), is a British-based trade association that focuses on the parking and traffic management fields.
-The association is a company limited by guarantee and non-profit organisation founded in 1968, although the limited company was not registered until 1970.
+The British Parking Association Limited (BPA), is a British-based trade association that focuses on parking and traffic management fields.
+The association is a company limited by guarantee, and non-profit organisation founded in 1968, though was not registered until 1970.

 Description

-The BPA is fully funded by its members rather than any independent source.
-The association's headquarters are in Haywards Heath, West Sussex.
+The BPA is fully funded by its members.
+The association's headquarters is in Haywards Heath, West Sussex.
 Parking News is its membership journal published eleven times a year for the BPA by Cambridge Publishers Ltd.